Frequently Asked Questions

 Additionally, installation of a photovoltaic system, if it will seek a REC contract under the Adjustable Block Program, must be done by a Qualified Person as defined under 83 Ill.
 Adm.
 Code § 468.20, which covers the qualifications required of the individuals who are actually installing the system.

 For systems up to 10 kW, an upfront payment for the full value of the REC contract will be made to the Approved Vendor at the time the project is fully energized.
 For distributed generation systems greater than 10 kW and up to 2,000 kW and community renewable solar projects, 20% of the renewable energy credit purchase price will be paid to the Approved Vendor when the project is energized.
 The remaining portion shall be paid ratably over the subsequent 4-year period.
-More details on the payment schedule will be released during the stakeholder process for the REC contract between the Utility and the Approved Vendor.
-We anticipate this stakeholder process will take place in mid-December.
+Details on the payment schedule can be found in the REC contract between the Utility and the Approved Vendor.

 A list of approved community solar projects, with contact information, will be found here once projects are approved for participation in the Adjustable Block Program.
 Please keep in mind that projects that are in development and have not yet applied to and been approved by the Adjustable Block Program will not appear here.
 Also keep in mind that some of the projects here may already be fully subscribed.
 This list will be populated once the program launches.